Frequently Asked Questions

 How do I set up my trash service?

-If you are a new homeowner needing to set up your trash service, please contact Republic Services directly at 303-286-1200, or by contacting our Account Manager, Laura Kear, at LKear@republicservices.com.
+The District uses Republic Services as our contractor for trash and recycling services.
+If you are a new homeowner needing to set up your trash service, please contact our Account Manager at Republic Services, Laura Kear, directly at 720-590-4317 or LKear@republicservices.com.
 Be sure to specify you live in the Candelas neighborhood to set up your billing properly.
 Please contact Republic Services directly for any questions or concerns regarding trash and recycle removal service.

-Trash bills are mailed on a quarterly basis by CCMC.
-When you receive the statement, it will provide instructions for payment options.
+Trash bills are mailed on a quarterly basis by CCMC, who is the contracted management company by the District Board of Directors.
+When you receive the statement, it will provide instructions for payment options, or you can click here to view the various options.
 The quarterly rate for trash and recycling service is $42.50.
 For billing questions, please call the CCMC corporate office at 480-921-7500.

 - - If you live in Parkview, Mountainview, or Canyonview, your normal pickup day is Wednesday.